sigh/Puzzles/_puzzles/logic/3_switch_lightbulb.md

+---
-# 3 switches and a lightblub
+title: 3 switches and a lightblub
+---

 You are in a room with 3 switches.
 One of the switches controls a lamp with an incandescent lightbulb in a nearby room.
 You may flip the switches as many times